ForsakenX/forsaken-libs/README.md

 # Description

-Builds all required dependencies from source for compiling Forsaken (http://fly.thruhere.net).
+Builds all required dependencies from source for compiling Forsaken.

 ## Why not use system packages ?